intelligent-machine-learning/dlrover/docs/tutorial/tf_ps_on_cloud.md

 # PS Training Using DLRover on Public Cloud

-This document explains how to run a DLRover elastic job with on a public cloud, namely, Alibaba Cloud Container Service for Kubernetes(ACK).
+This document explains how to run a DLRover elastic job for PS training with on a public cloud, namely, Alibaba Cloud Container Service for Kubernetes(ACK).

 ## Preliminary